 And immediately he started sobbing.
 My Phupha and I began to convince him that it’s not a lot of money and it is well within our financial hold.
 We can take care of it.
 You have to just focus on your treatment.
 Focus on eating, focus on getting well faster, focus on getting discharged soon.

 By this time both of my brothers arrived and they saw dad crying.
 They asked what happened?
-I said, papa is taking stress about money.
+I said papa is taking stress about money.

 They chipped in and repeated the same words.
 The treatment is well within our capacity and we are all in it.
 Don’t worry.
 But my dad was still feeling the pain.
 I could understand his emotions.

-His main concern which remained unvoiced and only came out as tears was all my life I worked hard to provide for my family and I am going to spend all of that money on my own treatment which I had patiently saved for my family.
+His main concern which remained unvoiced and only came out as tears were all my life I worked hard to provide for my family and I am going to spend all of that money on my own treatment which I had patiently saved for my family.
 This is painful.

 What can a man do?
 What must a man do?
-Will you leave your wife and partner for life behind, alone.
+Will you leave your wife and partner for life behind, alone?
 Or, will you give up the will to live?
 It’s a bitter and painfully frustrating situation to be.
 I could feel dad’s heart.
 I felt his tears.
 And there was nothing I could do at the time but I knew exactly what to do when the opportunity arrives.

 The room had TV and AC.
 The bathroom was cleaner and bigger than the previous ward.
-Infact much cleaner.
+In fact much cleaner.

-The new room had another leukemia patient, a ten year old boy.
+The new room had another leukemia patient, a ten-year-old boy.
 The boy’s grandmother was with him.